 Report cards are distributed to parents four times each school year.
 The dates on which the report cards are distributed are listed in the school calendar.
-Also, at the same time the report cards are distributed the teachers are available for consultation.
 Parents should take advantage of this opportunity to discuss their son's/daughter's performance.
 Tuition accounts must be current to receive a report card.